How to Start an LLC for a Towing Company? (Practical Advice)

-There may also be annual fees associated with maintaining your LLC, even in the automotive towing industry.
+Annual fees may also be associated with maintaining your LLC, even in the automotive towing industry.

 The articles of organization will include the company name, address, registered agent, and owner information.
 Be sure to have this information ready when filing.

 Some other items that may be required as part of your application are not limited to a copy of your driver's license or state identification card, the LLC's Operating Agreement, and EIN.